Last Updated on January 16, 2022 by Oddmund Groette

 Make sure you don’t get tempted to anything foolish with your hard-earned money.
 Again, make sure you have a plan before you start.
 Don’t let the fear of missing out make you do things you will regret.

-For most traders and investors, day trading is not a good idea and is most likely not worth it.
+We have explained why we believe that for most people day trading is a bad idea and is most likely not worth it.